gotwarlost/istanbul/README.md

 provided thresholds.
 Positive thresholds are taken to be the minimum percentage required and negative numbers are taken to be the number of uncovered entities allowed.

+#### The `check-file-coverage` command

+Checks the coverage of statements, functions, branches, and lines for each file against the provided thresholds.
+Logs to stdout the file name and coverage statistics for each file that does not meet the coverage requirements.
+Positive thresholds are taken to be the minimum percentage required and negative numbers are taken to be the number of uncovered entities allowed.
+This command provides the same interface as the `check-coverage` command.

 ### Ignoring code for coverage